CodeArisu/cpu-scheduling-mini-sprint-roland/README.md

 # CPU Scheduling Algorithm Simulation

-A small coding project for simulating CPU Scheduling Algorithms such as First Come First Serve (FCFS) Algorithm and Round Robin (RR) Algorithm.
-This repository shows how different CPU Scheduling computes time schedules for each processes as inputs.
+A coding sprint for simulating CPU Time Scheduling Algorithms such as First Come First Serve (FCFS) Algorithm and Round Robin (RR) Algorithm.
+This repository visualized how different CPU Scheduling computes time schedules for each processes as inputs.
+Though it can only print tables for each algorithms calculated scheduled reports.

 ## How to Run
 * Using IDE (VSCode) run main.py